stevencombs/retrocombs.github.io/_posts/mega65/2021-08-31-mega65-on-mac-xemu.md

 Now that I know how to use **xmega65**, I have this nagging feeling that I should try to install this on a Linux device or Raspberry Pi.
 Something similar to [my Combian pi/400](https://www.stevencombs.com/combianpi400-1) would be of interest as a portable device.
 My ultimate dream would be a bare-metal version for the Raspberry Pi 400!

-The emulator is a work in progress and while you can use either an official ROM or an Open ROM, the Open ROM needs much more work and the official ROM is not yet available unless you own a DevKit.
+The emulator is a work in progress and while you can use either an closed ROM or an open ROM, the open ROM needs much more work and the closed ROM is not yet available unless you own a Dev Kit.
 Please don't ask me to share it.
 I enjoy being a part of the [MEGA65 development community](https://discord.com/channels/719326990221574164/) and would hate to be thrown out!

 ## Join the Fun
 You won't want to miss that fun, so make sure you <font color="red">SUBSCRIBE</font> to my [YouTube channel](https://www.youtube.com/stevencombs).